Alan Reid (politician): Argyll and Bute Council

 At the Scottish local government elections held In May 2017, Reid stood as a candidate for the 3 member Ward of Cowal (Ward 6) in Argyll and Bute Council.
 Reid finished in third place, behind William Blair (SNP) and Yvonne McNeilly (Scottish Conservative), and received 791 first preference votes (22.7% of votes cast).
 Reid was duly elected as a councillor for the Ward of Cowal.
 At the Scottish local government elections held in May 2022, Reid did not seek re-election for the Cowal ward, and was replaced as a Liberal Democrat councillor for the ward of Cowal by William Sinclair at the 2022 Scottish Local Government elections.
 Reid instead chose to be a candidate for the ward of Bearsden North in East Dunbartonshire Council.

 East Dunbartonshire Council

 For the 2022 Scottish local elections, Reid was announced as a candidate for Bearsden North in East Dunbartonshire.
 On 6 May 2022, he was elected in this 3-member ward alongside Calum Smith of the SNP and independent candidate Duncan Cumming.
 He finished fourth on the first round of voting with 12.42% of the vote (which was a fall in the vote share of 17.97% achieved by the previous Liberal Democrat candidate Rosie O'Neill, who was elected as a councillor for the ward at the 2016 Scottish Local Government Elections) and he was elected at the sixth stage of the voting process.

+Scottish Parliament

+Reid contested Argyll and Bute for the 2026 Scottish Parliament election where he placed second.